speakeasy-api/openapi-directory/SDKs/amazonaws.com/servicecatalog/2015-12-10/python/README.md

 <!-- End SDK Example Usage -->

 <!-- Start SDK Available Operations -->
-## SDK Available Operations
+## Available Resources and Operations

 ### SDK SDK

 * `accept_portfolio_share` - Accepts an offer to share the specified portfolio.
 * `associate_budget_with_resource` - Associates the specified budget with the specified resource.
-* `associate_principal_with_portfolio` - Associates the specified principal ARN with the specified portfolio.
+* `associate_principal_with_portfolio` - <p>Associates the specified principal ARN with the specified portfolio.</p> <p>If you share the portfolio with principal name sharing enabled, the <code>PrincipalARN</code> association is included in the share. </p> <p>The <code>PortfolioID</code>, <code>PrincipalARN</code>, and <code>PrincipalType</code> parameters are required. </p> <p>You can associate a maximum of 10 Principals with a portfolio using <code>PrincipalType</code> as <code>IAM_PATTERN</code> </p> <note> <p>When you associate a principal with portfolio, a potential privilege escalation path may occur when that portfolio is then shared with other accounts.
+For a user in a recipient account who is <i>not</i> an Service Catalog Admin, but still has the ability to create Principals (Users/Groups/Roles), that user could create a role that matches a principal name association for the portfolio.
+Although this user may not know which principal names are associated through Service Catalog, they may be able to guess the user.
+If this potential escalation path is a concern, then Service Catalog recommends using <code>PrincipalType</code> as <code>IAM</code>.
+With this configuration, the <code>PrincipalARN</code> must already exist in the recipient account before it can be associated. </p> </note>
 * `associate_product_with_portfolio` - <p>Associates the specified product with the specified portfolio.</p> <p>A delegated admin is authorized to invoke this command.</p>
 * `associate_service_action_with_provisioning_artifact` - Associates a self-service action with a provisioning artifact.
 * `associate_tag_option_with_resource` - Associate the specified TagOption with the specified portfolio or product.
 * `batch_associate_service_action_with_provisioning_artifact` - Associates multiple self-service actions with provisioning artifacts.
 * `batch_disassociate_service_action_from_provisioning_artifact` - Disassociates a batch of self-service actions from the specified provisioning artifact.
 * `copy_product` - <p>Copies the specified source product to the specified target product or a new product.</p> <p>You can copy a product to the same account or another account.
-You can copy a product to the same region or another region.</p> <p>This operation is performed asynchronously.
+You can copy a product to the same Region or another Region.
+If you copy a product to another account, you must first share the product in a portfolio using <a>CreatePortfolioShare</a>.</p> <p>This operation is performed asynchronously.
 To track the progress of the operation, use <a>DescribeCopyProductStatus</a>.</p>
 * `create_constraint` - <p>Creates a constraint.</p> <p>A delegated admin is authorized to invoke this command.</p>
 * `create_portfolio` - <p>Creates a portfolio.</p> <p>A delegated admin is authorized to invoke this command.</p>
 * `create_portfolio_share` - <p>Shares the specified portfolio with the specified account or organization node.
 Shares to an organization node can only be created by the management account of an organization or by a delegated administrator.
 You can share portfolios to an organization, an organizational unit, or a specific account.</p> <p>Note that if a delegated admin is de-registered, they can no longer create portfolio shares.</p> <p> <code>AWSOrganizationsAccess</code> must be enabled in order to create a portfolio share to an organization node.</p> <p>You can't share a shared resource, including portfolios that contain a shared product.</p> <p>If the portfolio share with the specified account or organization node already exists, this action will have no effect and will not return an error.
-To update an existing share, you must use the <code> UpdatePortfolioShare</code> API instead.</p>
+To update an existing share, you must use the <code> UpdatePortfolioShare</code> API instead. </p> <note> <p>When you associate a principal with portfolio, a potential privilege escalation path may occur when that portfolio is then shared with other accounts.
+For a user in a recipient account who is <i>not</i> an Service Catalog Admin, but still has the ability to create Principals (Users/Groups/Roles), that user could create a role that matches a principal name association for the portfolio.
+Although this user may not know which principal names are associated through Service Catalog, they may be able to guess the user.
+If this potential escalation path is a concern, then Service Catalog recommends using <code>PrincipalType</code> as <code>IAM</code>.
+With this configuration, the <code>PrincipalARN</code> must already exist in the recipient account before it can be associated. </p> </note>
 * `create_product` - <p>Creates a product.</p> <p>A delegated admin is authorized to invoke this command.</p> <p>The user or role that performs this operation must have the <code>cloudformation:GetTemplate</code> IAM policy permission.
 This policy permission is required when using the <code>ImportFromPhysicalId</code> template source in the information data section.</p>
-* `create_provisioned_product_plan` - <p>Creates a plan.
-A plan includes the list of resources to be created (when provisioning a new product) or modified (when updating a provisioned product) when the plan is executed.</p> <p>You can create one plan per provisioned product.
-To create a plan for an existing provisioned product, the product status must be AVAILBLE or TAINTED.</p> <p>To view the resource changes in the change set, use <a>DescribeProvisionedProductPlan</a>.
+* `create_provisioned_product_plan` - <p>Creates a plan.</p> <p>A plan includes the list of resources to be created (when provisioning a new product) or modified (when updating a provisioned product) when the plan is executed.</p> <p>You can create one plan for each provisioned product.
+To create a plan for an existing provisioned product, the product status must be AVAILABLE or TAINTED.</p> <p>To view the resource changes in the change set, use <a>DescribeProvisionedProductPlan</a>.
 To create or modify the provisioned product, use <a>ExecuteProvisionedProductPlan</a>.</p>
 * `create_provisioning_artifact` - <p>Creates a provisioning artifact (also known as a version) for the specified product.</p> <p>You cannot create a provisioning artifact for a product that was shared with you.</p> <p>The user or role that performs this operation must have the <code>cloudformation:GetTemplate</code> IAM policy permission.
 This policy permission is required when using the <code>ImportFromPhysicalId</code> template source in the information data section.</p>
 * `create_service_action` - Creates a self-service action.
 * `create_tag_option` - Creates a TagOption.